erinwalker1/The_numerous_approaches_to_tracking_extratropical_cyclones/README.md

 # The_numerous_approaches_to_tracking_extratropical_cyclones

-Enclosed is the Python script that plots Figure 3 in "The numerous approaches to tracking ETCs and the challenges they present".
+Enclosed is the Python script that plots Figure 3 in Walker, E. et al. (2020) The numerous approaches to tracking ETCs and the challenges they present. (accepted in Weather, 2020)

 It plots both storms Ophelia (2017) and Oscar(2018) at 6 hourly timesteps using data from 3 different methods: